 Here are my favorites in alphabetical order.
-All have excellent call-in customer service to help ease the confusion.
+Both have excellent call-in customer service to help ease the confusion.

 Their lite version starts at $8.29 per month (if you purchase a full year).
 It’s easy to use, there are many great templates to choose from and the first month is free!
-Use this link for a discount!
+Use the code CyberPRMusic OR Use this link for a discount!

 Squarespace is wonderful and highly flexible.
 Sites come with a free custom domain, and they make it easy for you to create a beautiful, professional website.
 You can choose from a vast array of templates (some designed specifically for musicians), and you can switch between them at any point.